AWS-ERT/Finance-AI-Manager-Project-Prototype/README.md

 # Finance AI Manager
 A desktop AI-powered personal finance manager built with Python and PySide6.
-(P.S only Finance-
+(P.S only Finance-AI File works for some reason, sorry for the confusion)
 ## Features
 - AI financial assistant (Claude)
 - Expense tracking